Bian-Wesley/Bian-Wesley/README.md

 UCSD GPA - 3.936
 <br>

-## I can code the basics in lots of languages, and I'm good at web development and working with the Solana blockchain, and I will be good soon at machine learning.
+## I can code the basics in lots of languages, and I'm good at web development and working with blockchains, and I will be good at machine learning.

 ## Check out my repositories for the projects that I've built.
 Here are some featured projects: